SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 - "EnKS" (Ensemble Kalman Smoother), smoothing algorithm with a fixed time lag L.

-Without being a universal recommandation, one recommend to use "EnKF" formulation as a reference algorithm, "ETKF-N" ou "IEnKF" formulation for robust performance, and the other algorithms (in this order) as means to obtain a less costly data assimilation with (hopefully) the same quality.
+Without being a universal recommandation, one recommend to use "EnKF" formulation as a reference algorithm, **"ETKF-N" ou "IEnKF" formulation for robust performance**, and the other algorithms (in this order) as means to obtain a less costly data assimilation with (hopefully) the same quality.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst